 Community Gardens – Cut out the middle man

-This is over sixty years ago now and in the decades that have followed, well we’ve seen the result.
-More people of course, and with it a materialism and waste that is beyond comprehension, especially to these old folk who well knew the meaning of the phrase ‘waste not want not’.
-Behind those beautiful eyes lies bewilderment at the chaos and speed with which life propels on, day in day out.
+This is over sixty years ago now and in the decades that have followed, well, we’ve seen the result.
+Materialism and waste that is beyond comprehension.Behind the wise eyes of these old folk who well knew the meaning of the phrase ‘waste not want not’.
+Behind those wise old eyes lies bewilderment at the speed with which life propels on.

 Most of them are so tired they don’t even know what they are buying anymore.
-Having no time to research alternatives a mass confusion sets in, leading to poor nutrition, which then leads to poor decision making ability, poor health and often serious illness.
+Having no time to research alternatives a mass confusion sets in, leading to poor nutrition.
+This then leads to poor decision making ability, poor health and often serious illness.
 This cycle just goes on and on.

 Investigate your local community garden opportunities today.
 Take some time to smell the roses and slow down to pace that human beings not only thrive, but excel.

 Large quantities of vegetables, root crops, grains, and fruits are produced, as well as milk, meat, fish eggs and herbs.
 In addition, suburban farms are...